crumion/ComputerVisionProject/Part 2 Deliverables.md

 I would like to use Grad-CAMs to focus perturbations to where the model is looking at.
 At this step, we should see the model less tolerant to changes and more easily flipped to incorrect classifications.
 Next, I would like to flip the Grad-CAM to focus only on the background of the image.
 We expect to see the model more tolerate to perturbations than the Grad-CAM object perturbations, and the general perturbations.
 If we repeat these steps with many samples from each class, we should get a smooth distribution of general perturbations, Grad-CAM object-focused perturbations, and Grad-CAM background-focused perturbations.
 By using these framework, we can apply mathematical operatons to get a score.
 This score determines the tolerance for each model's classifciation.
 For example, some classes may have extremely high confidence (> 90%), but with a slight change to the image it will flip to an incorrect classification.
 Therefore, the confidence score is misleading, but our trustworthy metric wll capture the model's sensitivity to these changes, which helps explain trusthworthiness in the model's decisions.

-3. A few illustrations demonstrating how your methods processed training data, for instance segmentation results
+## A few illustrations demonstrating how your methods processed training data

 ## Preliminary Results
 <img width="600" alt="perturbations_graph" src="https://user-images.githubusercontent.com/30506411/137355770-3873f5a2-1cc1-4f83-a046-dca35aa28c76.png">